naveed1351/AzureOpenAI_Advanced_Prompt_Engineering/README.md

 - Note the deployment names; you’ll need them in the notebooks.

-2. Set Up Your Environment
+2. Set Up Your Environment:

 - Open Azure Machine Learning Studio